alexsanjoseph/compareDF/README.md

 the `limit_html` parameter appropriately.
 NOTE: This is only of the HTML output which is used for visual checking.
 The main comparison data frame and the summaries ALWAYS include data from all the rows.

-## Changing HTML color
+## Changing color

-You can use the `color_scheme` parameter to change the color of the HTML generated.
+You can use the `color_scheme` parameter to change the color of the cells generated.
 The parameter must me a named vector or a list with the appropriate names - The default values are `c("addition" = "green", "removal" = "red", "unchanged_cell" = "gray", "unchanged_row" = "deepskyblue")` but can be changed as needed by the user.

 ## Tolerance